List of ecoregions affected by woody plant encroachment: Nicaragua

 In Nicaragua Vachellia pennatula is known to encroach due to land intensification as well as land abandonment.

+Uruguay

+An analysis of land-survey charts from the 19th and 20th centuries indicates that forests in the Uruguayan campos remained spatially stable while shrublands expanded, and woody vegetation is observed to rapidly cover areas from which cattle are excluded.

 Caribbean Islands

 Cuba

 The Republic of Cuba experiences woody plant encroachment, mainly by Dichrostachys cinerea (locally called marabú).
 Encroacher wood is actively harvested and used for charcoal production and considered for electricity production.

 Asian temperate savanna and steppe

 China

 Temperate savanna-like ecosystems in Northern China are found to be affected by shrub encroachment, linked to unsustainable grazing and climate change.
-In Inner Mongolia, shrub encroaches steppe.
+In Inner Mongolia, shrubs encroach on the steppe.
 Woody plant encroachment is found to lead to the reduction of biodiversity and decreased forage quality.
 Rare herbaceous plants and those with lower stature are at risk of extinction.
 In Yunnan Province in Southwest China, the loss and fragmentation of savanna due to woody encroachment is found to be larger than the loss of forests.
 In marsh areas of the Sanjiang Plain, woody encroachment was found to significantly reduce soil moisture, organic carbon, and total nitrogen.
 Shrub encroachment has led to the decline of soil quality of up to 40% in Northwest China.

 In the Tibetan Plateau, woody encroachment is found to be one of the main grassland disturbance factors.
 Among the encroaching species is Potentilla fruticose.
 Encroachment has a significant influence on the water balance of the plateau.
+Modelling of net primary productivity under different stocking rates on the plateau indicates that shrub encroachment there is largely a passive response to overgrazing-driven grassland degradation rather than a result of enhanced shrub competitiveness, with shrubs expanding mainly in areas where grassland productivity has already substantially declined.

 Encroachment is further observed in the coastal wetlands of the abandoned Yellow River Delta in China, leading to a decline in herbaceous plant diversity and altering soil characteristics, potentially impacting the ecological balance and functioning of these wetland ecosystems.

 The determination of an optimal vegetation cover of tree and shrub species in China's drylands, is a subject of research.